zbmed-semtec/mlentory_etl_backend/docs/concepts-tutorial/dagster.md

 4. Click it!

 **What happens:**
-- The asset status changes to yellow (running)
+- The asset status changes to blue (running)
 - You'll see logs appearing in real-time
 - When done, it turns green (success) or red (failed)